pAIrprogio/oai/README.md

 ## CLI Usage

-To install your assistant globally and access it with the `ai` command, run `pnpm link -g` or `npm link` in the project's folder.
+To install your assistant globally and access it with the `ai` command, run `bun link` in the project's folder.

 Any change made to the project will be reflected in the global command without extra build step.